themattbirch/Portfolio/src/content/posts/my-ai-stack-strategy-writing-prototyping-llms.md

 Ditch the tool hoarding.
 Focus on _why_ you’re reaching for each AI—and give it the context it needs.

-With o3, Claude,[Gemini](https://gemini.google.com/), and a few targeted add-ons, you’ll spend less time wrestling with interfaces and more time shipping high-quality work.
+With o3, Claude, [Gemini](https://gemini.google.com/), and a few targeted add-ons, you’ll spend less time wrestling with interfaces and more time shipping high-quality work.

 Take some time this week to reasses which AI tools are really moving the needle, and help with the use cases that pertain to your workflow.